Application questions? Email Lindsay at anytime to set up a Zoom

 - Be enrolled fulltime for Fall & Spring.
 This means enrolling in and maintaining a minimum of 12 units through the semester.
 You can enroll in more!
 (Summer is optional, but if you’d like to take classes, 6 units is considered full-time in the summer.)

 - Students on an F1 visa at Contra Costa College are required to have international student health insurance that is offered through the College.
 We offer a low-cost insurance that is connected to local health providers.
-The cost is $555 for August 2019 – December 2019 and $777 for January 2020– July 2020.
-Students will pay this required insurance upon course registration at the beginning of each semester.
+The cost for health insurance for Fall 2023 (August – December 2023) is $704.60.
+The cost for health insurance for Spring 2024 (January 2024 – August 2024) is $986.44.

 - Maintain an overall GPA of 2.0.